 Amber Rowson is an engineering, quality assurance, and auditing professional with extensive leadership and working-level experience on safety-critical systems and vehicles.
-She has more than 18 years of experience most recently as a consultant providing engineering, quality assurance and program management support to NASA’s Office of Safety and Mission Assurance, NASA’s Office of the Chief Engineer, Naval Sea Systems Command (NAVSEA) – Submarine Safety and Quality Assurance Division, Woods Hole Oceanographic Institute, Oceaneering, Naval Undersea Warfare Center, and Supervisor of Shipbuilding – Newport News.
+She has over 24 years of experience most recently as a consultant providing engineering, quality assurance and program management support to NASA’s Office of Safety and Mission Assurance, NASA’s Office of the Chief Engineer, Naval Sea Systems Command (NAVSEA) – Submarine Safety and Quality Assurance Division, Woods Hole Oceanographic Institution, Oceaneering, Naval Undersea Warfare Center, and Supervisor of Shipbuilding – Newport News.
 Prior to working as a consultant, Amber served at NAVSEA’s Submarine Safety and Quality Assurance Division where she managed and led Deep Submergence System (DSS) vehicle certification surveys and audits and served as the on-site System Certification Authority Representative for manned testing evolutions of assigned DSSs (including onboard certification dive to 4,356 meters on Deep Submergence Vehicle ALVIN).
 Prior to working for NAVSEA, Amber served as the PSGS Director for DSS QA, responsible for providing and managing technical support for the Submarine Rescue Diving and Recompression System (SRDRS) Program Office and NAVSEA Submarine Safety and Quality Assurance Division.
 She has also worked for Toyoda Gosei (TG) Corporation as a quality engineer for Toyota Camry major model change (pre-production).

 University of Missouri, Columbia, Missouri